 Fifty-gram powder of A. mexicana leaves were weighed into five different 1000 ml beaker and each was soaked with methanol.
-The top of the conical flasks was covered with aluminum foil paper to prevent further evaporation of solvent and volatile constituents from the mixture.
-It was kept for three days with occasional stirring with a clean glass rod to ensure the maximum amounts of constituents present in the grinded plants become soluble into methanol.
+The top of the conical flasks was covered with aluminum foil paper to prevent solvent evaporation and volatile constituents from the mixture.
+It was kept for three days with occasional stirring using a clean glass rod to ensure the maximum amounts of constituents present in the grinded plants become soluble into methanol.
 The mixture was filtered through Whatman filter paper No 1, England the solvent was allowed to evaporate.
-The extract obtained was used for analysis such as phytochemicals, partitioning and total phenolic compound screening [14].
+The extract obtained was used for analysis such as phytochemicals screening and total phenolic compound [15].

-Phytochemical screening
+Phytochemical Screening

-Phytochemical analysis of the extracts was conducted using the qualitative test; the test was carried out to find the presence or absence of some active chemical constituents such as alkaloids, terpenoids and steroids, flavonoids, reducing sugars and tannins using the following methods.
+Phytochemical analysis of the extracts was conducted using the qualitative test; the test was carried out to find the presence or absence of some active chemical constituents such as alkaloids, Saponins, terpenoids, steroids, flavonoids, reducing sugars and tannins using the following methods.